Ph.D. in International Development

 Welcome to my site!
 I was born in the highlands of Bolivia.
-After studying Business-Economics in Bolivia and Chile, I worked as a consultant for Pro-Mujer International, The World Bank, and JICA.
-I have a M.A. and a Ph.D. (c) in International Development from Nagoya Univeristy, JAPAN.
-My research interest focuses on extending traditional growth theories and dynamic equilibrium modeling to economic problems that are typically found in developing countries.
+After studying Business-Economics in Bolivia and Chile, I worked as a consultant for Pro-Mujer International, The World Bank, DANIDA, and JICA.
+I have a M.A. and a Ph.D. in International Development from Nagoya Univeristy in Japan.
+My research interests focus on extending traditional growth theories and dynamic equilibrium modeling to include economic problems that are typically found in developing countries.
 Examples of such include: the coexistence of dual structures of production (e.g., rural and urban, formal and informal, family-owned firms and market-based firms); the excessive productivity heterogeneity across firms; and the inefficiencies in the allocation of resources under such duality and excessive heterogeneity.

 Graduate School of International Development,